WN_button

 Chinook Size Decrease

-About fifteen years ago and prior, it was common for Rampart, Tanana and Rapids fishwheel fishermen who fished the whole season to catch one or more 50 pound Chinook salmon each year, and a 30-35 pound fish was not considered that large back then.
-Of note is the fact that prior to that time, our local fish buyer would only buy 14 lb king and larger as a matter of policy.
-Then it went to 12 lb and 10 and now, except for grayling size king we often sell any size.
-Currently the same fishermen, fishing the same gear as then, have been getting about an 11.6 lb average the past 4 years.
-Out of 4007 Chinook weighed by the student data collection project at Rapids in these 4 years, the below 49.5 lb fish (see picture) is the largest with the next largest being only 36.5 lbs.
-So far after 1064 samplings in 2008 only 5 are over 30 lbs (largest - 36 lbs) Sampling done further upriver at Eagle in 2006 show even lower averages, of less than 10 lbs.
-This is getting close to the average weight for chum salmon not king.
+Around the early 1990’s and prior, it was common for Rampart, Tanana and Rapids fishwheel fishermen who fished the whole season to catch one or more 50 pound Chinook salmon each year, and 30-35 pound fish were common and not considered to be exceptionally large back then.
+Of note is the fact that prior to that time, Rapids commercial fish buyers would only buy 14 lb kings and larger as a matter of policy.
+Then it went to 12 lb and 10 lb minimum and now, except for grayling size king, fishers sell any size.

 49andhalf king04